Ancient-Wisdom.Co.Uk

 (More about 'Sill-stones' and 'light-boxes')

 The similarity in the engravings and design features suggests a connection, but at the same time highlights differences between the two builders.
-It can be seen that while the builders of the Boyne-Valley passage mounds were more technically minded, those of the Carnac passage-mounds were more artistic in their embellishments.
+The location of the stone is similar to the 'sill-stones' found in Irish passage mounds (such as at Carrowmore), where stones were placed upright into the floor, raised slightly above floor level.
+The same design feature is found in sea-going ships.

 (Other similarities to the Boyne-valley passage mounds)